Support for online Delegated Authorisers

 Once the report is generated the page will refresh and the status will show as COMPLETED you can download the report by selecting the hyperlinked Report name, see below.

-A open or save message will show at the foot of the screen.
+A message indicating a successful download will show at the top of the screen (in the Microsoft Edge Browser).

 The report will be generated as a Microsoft Excel download in CSV format.